PhD in Earth Sciences

 - Earth History

-Up to four of the required courses can be graduate courses offered in other departments.
 Up to eight courses (32 credits) taken as part of a master’s degree can be applied toward the required 16 courses.

 For a complete list of approved courses, please see the department website.
 A listing and descriptions of available courses offered at Boston College as part of the Cooperative Program with Boston College may be obtained in the departmental office.